 How is hyperopia diagnosed?

-To diagnose hyperopia, your doctor will review your symptoms and history and perform a comprehensive eye exam to test the various aspects of your vision.
+To diagnose hyperopia, Dr Chiu and her staff will review your symptoms and history and perform a comprehensive eye exam to test the various aspects of your vision.
 This usually involves examining your eyes and vision with different instruments, under bright light, and while looking through different lenses.

 How is hyperopia treated?

 To treat hyperopia, your doctor may recommend corrective lens in the form of eyeglasses or contact lens.
-Surgery may be performed to reshape the cornea or replace a defective lens with an implant.
+Surgery may be performed to reshape the cornea, surgically placing a corrective lens implant or replacing the natural lens of the eye with a lens implant.